In this lesson we’re going to cover:

 Put it into practice

-- Head over to your template editor to start building in some form fields
+- Head over to your workflow editor to start building in some form fields

 - Add in some variables if you’re ready to do that

-- Then run a new checklist and start filling out your form fields
+- Then run your workflow and start filling out your form fields

-- Complete the updated checklist when you’re done
+- Complete your updated workflow run when you’re done

-- Finally, take a look over at your Checklist Dashboard to see how that data displays
+- Finally, take a look over at your Reports area to see how that data displays

 - Watch our Introduction to Forms video